 Wheaton College offers an Accelerated M.A. in the following programs: Old Testament Archaeology, Biblical Exegesis, History of Christianity, Outdoor & Adventure Leadership, Theology, Higher Education and Student Development, Teaching (Elementary and Secondary License), Evangelism and Leadership, Leadership, Ministry Leadership, Humanitarian & Disaster Leadership, and TESOL & Intercultural Studies.
 Wheaton College undergraduate students can earn a B.A. and M.A. by taking graduate credit courses during their undergraduate semesters.
 Current Wheaton students may apply for an Accelerated M.A. after earning 45 undergraduate credit hours.
 Upon acceptance, students will be able to register for graduate-level courses after completing 60 undergraduate credit hours.
 Up to eight hours of graduate credit may be taken each undergraduate semester while no more than a total of 16 graduate credits can be earned before completing an undergraduate degree.
 The student will be given a graduate advisor but will retain the undergraduate advisor and be classified as an undergraduate until the bachelor's degree is earned.
 Earning a graduate degree by this method may have a financial advantage.
 Students should consult with the Academic Advising Office and Student Financial Services to understand CPOS regulations for financial aid.

-Residential students who have not registered for one semester and modular students who have not registered for two semesters and a summer, consecutively, must submit a “Re-enroll Application” to the Graduate Admissions Office.
+Residential students who have not registered for one semester and flex students who have not registered for two semesters and a summer, consecutively, must submit a “Re-enroll Application” to the Graduate Admissions Office.
 Students seeking re-enrollment will need to submit transcripts for coursework earned elsewhere in the interim; additionally, they will need to update medical and contact information and may be required to submit an Action Plan.
 Students who were academically dismissed will be required to supply an action plan that addresses the factors that contributed to their dismissal and indicates their specific plans for future success.
 The Graduate Admissions office and graduate program faculty will conduct a student audit, in conjunction with the Office of the Registrar, Graduate Student Life, and Student Financial Services, and decide whether to approve, defer, or deny re-enrollment pending the circumstances surrounding the student’s request.
 Additional documents may be required as requested by the College.

 A student readmitted after the program limit (M.A.—five years; Ph.D.—six years; Psy.D. and D.Min.—seven years;) must fulfill graduation requirements for the catalog of the year of readmission.
 With departmental approval, up to 25% of the credits required for the current degree program may be fulfilled with credits earned more than eight years prior to readmission.